philipwalsh/pmc_map/README.md

 # PMC Routes Map

 A learning project for myself.
-I volunterr for the Pan Mass Challenge as volunteer photography crew lead.
+I volunteer for the Pan Mass Challenge as crew lead for the volunteer photographers.
 For me it is important to know all the routes, waterstops and hub locations so i can properly staff the volunteer photographers on PMC weekend.
 This is a fun learning project to get better aquainted with data exploration and mapping within R.

 A few examples of the maps produced by this R code